Skip to main content

 Keysight EDUX1052A

 The Keysight EDUX1052A exists for one reason: the Keysight brand name, and in some contexts that name justifies the premium.
 In university labs, professional environments, and anywhere that an audit or institutional requirement specifies Keysight, this scope carries weight that Rigol and Siglent simply don't.
 The scope itself is well-built and accurate — measurements you can trust without second-guessing.
-But 50MHz, 2 channels, and 1Mpt memory for $479 is genuinely hard to defend on pure value.
-A DS1054Z gives you more of everything for $130 less.
+But 50MHz, 2 channels, and 1Mpt memory around $1,100 is genuinely hard to defend on pure value.
+A DS1054Z gives you more of everything for hundreds less.
 Buy this only if your employer is paying, your school requires it, or you specifically need Keysight's educational courseware integration — those are real justifications.
-For pure hobbyist use, you'd be paying 35% more for a brand name.
+For pure hobbyist use, you'd be paying a heavy brand premium.

 Rigol DHO914S

 The Rigol DHO914S is Rigol's Swiss Army knife oscilloscope — 4 analog channels, a 25MHz function generator, optional 16-channel logic analyzer, and Bode plot analysis in the compact DHO form factor.
 The mixed-signal capability is the real differentiator: if you're debugging embedded systems where you need to correlate analog and digital signals simultaneously, the logic analyzer option makes this genuinely useful in ways a pure analog scope isn't.
 The built-in AWG saves you $100-200 on a standalone function generator.
-The catch is the DHO924S at $449 — it also has a function generator and offers 250MHz bandwidth for $100 less.
+The catch is that pure oscilloscope buyers can either spend less on a DHO804 or spend more on the 250MHz DHO924S.
 The DHO914S only pulls ahead if you need the logic analyzer capability or the Bode plot feature for control loop design.
-For pure oscilloscope work, the DHO924S remains the better value.

 Keysight EDUX1052A